kylemucha/kylemucha/README.md

 - 👋 Hi, I’m @kylemucha
-- 👀 I’m interested in Marvel movies, JDM cars and basketball ! light the beam!
+- 👀 I’m interested in Full-Stack Development, Web Development, Data Strcutres & Algorithms, JDM cars and Sacramento Kings Basketball.
+LIGHT THE BEAM!
-- 🌱 I’m currently a fourth year Computer Science student
+- 🌱 I’m currently a fourth year Computer Science student graduating in Spring 2025!
 - 💞️ I’m looking to improve my code skills by building projects and land a SWE position!
 - 📫 You can reach me by email: kylemuchaswe@gmail.com || Linkedin: https://www.linkedin.com/in/kylemuchaa/